 The purpose of our Coaching Project for a Better World is to empower our diverse and divergent young thinkers and leaders.
 The nexus of art and science is where the power for change incubates.

 Art to Change the World

-We are a diverse social justice group of almost 400 artists, teachers, scientists, and supporters.
+We are a diverse social justice group of over 400 artists, teachers, scientists, and supporters.
 We have hosted social justice art events, created a family engagement center at South High School, teach seminars at the U of M, hosted a Dodging Bullets film screening with the Mayor Frey, Lieutenant Governor, Flanagan, and Indian Rights activist, Anton Treuer.
 See what else we do: https://www.arttochangetheworld.org/events-b/

 Paul Wellstone said: When we all do better, we all do better.
 Help us make it so.

 Project -Based Coaching Program Components:

 Three Youth Candidates are assigned one artist and one scientist coach.
 The three work symbiotically to develop and implement a social justice ACW project which will engage the participation of from 50-100 community members.
 Three teams.
 All are paid. $1,200.00 per participant. $3,000.00 per team for project supplies.
 Must be a Minnesota resident and over 18 to apply.
 Applications are due August 15, 2021.
 See budget, advisors and sponsors following.

 ACW must further youth empowerment in the arts community